Review: Switronix TorchLED TL-50 Video Light

 The TL-50 does not have the same output as a speedlite so it’s not a replacement for flash, but it is equivalent to a 50w tungsten light which certainly can have its uses.
 At just half a pound, it should work just fine with most mounts and friction bars letting you put it in just the right position.

 Usage couldn’t be simpler with just one control for power and dimmer control.
 The light output is 5600k (daylight balanced) which is fine for outdoors but indoors you often have to deal with much warmer light.
 The TL-50 comes with a CTO (color temperature orange / 3200k) filter to match tungsten light.
 The TL-50 also comes with a protective clear filter and a frosted filter for adding some diffusion.

 Most of the cheap Amazon/eBay LED lights suffer the most from poor battery performance but our test results showed that the Lithium polymer cell in the TL-50 easily hit the three hour mark.
-For around $65 you can buy a replacement battery and ensure that you have plenty of available battery life.
+For an affordable price, you can buy a replacement battery and ensure that you have plenty of available battery life.

 How Well Does It Work?

 I am really impressed with the battery life and the quality of the light output.
 LEDs still have a way to go in terms of light output for their size so trying to use modifiers like umbrellas or, my favorite portable modifiers, the Rouge Flashbenders will cut down too much light.
 The included diffuser gel does help soften the light a little by spreading it out in a wider angle. i am really looking forward to using the diffuser gel when doing ring shots at the next wedding.

 Video shot using a single TL-50 in an overhead dish

 The Final Verdict